The Enchanted Canary: Synopsis

 He brought her back, but refused to take her to the castle afoot.
 He went ahead to get a carriage and horses.
 She heard a noise while he was gone and climbed a tree for fear it was a wolf.
 It was an ugly maidservant who saw the princess' reflection in the pool and took it for her own.
 She thought she was too beautiful to carry water.
 She was sent back twice, and the third time, she realized that the reflection was someone else.
 She spoke to the princess and heard her story.
 Sticking a pin into her head, the maidservant turned the princess back into a canary.
 She then told the young man, when he returned, that she had been turned into this.
 The young man blamed himself.

 At the wedding feast, the canary appeared in the kitchen window and enchanted the person cooking the goose, three times, so that each time it burned.
 The third time, the scullion caught it, and was going to wring its neck, when the lord came down to see what had happened.
 The lord thought the canary lovely and stroked it, which made him find the pin.
 He pulled it out, and the princess was unenchanted.
 The maidservant was condemned to death, but the princess obtained her pardon, and she went back to work as a maidservant.
 The princess and the young man married.

+Analysis

+Tale type

+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 408, "The Three Oranges".
+In an article in Enzyklopädie des Märchens, scholar Christine Shojaei Kawan separated the tale type into six sections, and stated that parts 3 to 5 represented the "core" of the story: